The Devils Bridge

 Soon after, she came back to her family but in a dreadful state.
 Her mother and father tried to help her but she had lost the spark of life.

-On the northern part of the island, where the swamp of the misty lagoon starts, lived a witch.
+On the northern part of Torcello, where the swamp of the misty lagoon starts, lived a witch.
 And the girl went there in secret to beg her to help her.
-The old woman first said that nothing could be done, but then she looked at the young girls face with her tear-filled dark eyes and she hesitatingly agreed to practice her art.
+The old woman first said that nothing could be done, but then she looked at the young girl’s face with her tear-filled dark eyes and she hesitatingly agreed to practice her art.

 And on midnight the last Sunday of November, the two women stood at the Devils Bridge on the northern side, waiting.
 The girl held a lit candle and a gold coin in her hand.
 When the witch called out into the night, a figure all covered in a huge black coat stepped up on the bridge from the far side.
 The two women could hear his feet banging against the stone pavement of the bridge.
 Pushed by the old witch the girl walked up to the middle of the bridge.
 The dark phantom took the gold coin, opened his pocket and grabbed the key of time and space and threw it in the canal.
 At that moment the Austrian soldier appeared on the other side of the bridge.
 The girl ran to him an when she was in his arms once more she blew out the candle and in the darkness, they saw the path to love and happiness at their feet.